persteenolsen/pso-gatsby-blog-cms-two/src/posts/2022-12-21-asp-net-baerer-authentication-used-for-login-azure-gh-pages.md

 ---

-ASP.NET Core 2.2 Web API with C# towards Vue 3 and Angular clients using JWT Authentication for Login
+ASP.NET Core 2.2 Web API with C# consuming from a Vue 3 client using JWT Authentication for Login

-The Vue 3 and the Angular Clients are hosted at GitHub Pages
+The Vue 3 Client is hosted at GitHub Pages

 The API is hosted at Microsoft Azure App Service